Lower Extremity Fractures and Amputation

 One study looked at the rate of amputation following open fractures of the tibia and fibula.
 Tibia and fibula fractures can disrupt the nerves and vascular structures of the lower leg.
 The study looked at 31 open tib/fib fractures occurring over an 11 year period of time.
 They looked at injuries to the popliteal artery in sixteen cases, injuries to the tibial artery in 8 cases, injuries to the femoral artery in 5 cases and injuries to the dorsal artery in the patient’s foot in two cases.

 A total of 25 patients were able to have a vascular repair of their arterial injury.
-Twelve had the artery reconnected from the proximal to distal portion.
+Twelve had the artery reconnected from the proximal to a distal portion.
 Twelve patients needed reverse saphenous vein grafts.
-One patient required a bovine graft in order to restore distal circulation.
-Among all these patients, five of them needed amputation because their arterial repair was insufficient and the leg was lacking in circulation.
-Three patients had vascular injuries that were irreparable so they needed immediate amputation.
-Three more patients needed blood vessel ligation due to excessive bleeding but did not need to go ahead and have an amputation.
+One patient required a bovine graft to restore distal circulation.
+Among all these patients, five of them required amputation because their arterial repair was insufficient and the leg was lacking in circulation.
+Three patients had vascular injuries that were irreparable, so they needed immediate amputation.
+Three more patients required blood vessel ligation due to excessive bleeding but did not need to go ahead and have an amputation.

-Those patients who needed an amputation often had infection because the open fracture sent bacteria into the system.
-Some were in shock at the time of admission and needed immediate amputation to restore circulation and relieve shock.
-Still others suffered severe crush injuries to their lower leg that meant that even if the bones could heal, the soft tissue injury was beyond repair and the patient needed an amputation to avoid tissue necrosis.
+Those patients who needed an amputation often had an infection because the open fracture sent bacteria into the system.
+Some were in shock at the time of admission and required immediate amputation to restore circulation and relieve shock.
+Still, others suffered severe crush injuries to their lower leg that meant that even if the bones could heal, the soft tissue injury was beyond repair and the patient required an amputation to avoid tissue necrosis.
 Three amputations needed to be done immediately and eight were done later–after it was clear the leg would become gangrenous or seriously infected.
 The total rate of amputations was 35 percent.